 PLEASE READ ALL THE WAY THROUGH:

 Other items, such as bulky clothing for winter, may be sent by mail .
-Regular mail can take up to six to eight weeks for delivery (three months in Spain), but in can also take as little as one-two weeks depending on the mail service purchased (air/air freight).
+Please email ACA for recommendations on mailing.
+Regular mail can take up to 6-8 weeks for delivery (three months in Spain), but it can also take as little as 1-2 weeks depending on the mail service purchased (air/air freight).
 All packages will be charged customs fees when they arrive at international countries.
-For customs information be sure that USED CLOTHING is clearly indicated even then there may be a customs charge.
-It may well be worth airline surcharges to take these items as extra baggage to have them when you want them (although you may find bargains in local shops, some things are more expensive abroad).
+For customs information be sure that USED CLOTHING is clearly indicated, and even then, there may still be a customs charge.
+It may be worth paying airline surcharges to take these items as extra baggage.

 Have a copy of any prescribed medications you may be currently taking (signed by your doctor).
 If border control officials find you in possession of certain prescribed medications, it can lead to serious problems.
 Outside of the US, there is a list of controlled substances that are considered illegal in other countries (you may want to research this list).
 To prevent complications, carry required medication in clearly labeled containers and copies of any applicable prescriptions.
 Students taking regular prescription medications are advised to take at least a three month supply.
 Such students typically must purchase additional medication in their host country- which is not a problem as long as they are able to supply a pharmacist with the generic name of the medication, as well as the ingredients.
 But be aware that the medication may not contain the exact ingredients as the original prescription (due to certain ingredients being considered illegal).